aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/access-management/docs/resourceGroupMembership.md

 WHERE "pk" = 'R:<id>' AND "sk" = 'RN:G:<groupId>'
 ```

-Example:

-To remove a calculation from a group using `DELETE /calculations/abc123def/groups/%2fusa%2fnorthwest`:
+**Example:** To remove a calculation from a group using `DELETE /calculations/abc123def/groups/%2fusa%2fnorthwest`:

-First ensure at least 1 group membership will be remaining:
+1. Ensure the calculation belongs to at least one other group.

 ```sql
 SELECT * from "table"
 WHERE pk = 'C:abc123def' AND begins_with(sk, 'G:')
 ```

-If ok to proceed perform the deletion as a transaction:
+2. Remove the group membership and alternate ID uniqueness check.

 ```sql
 DELETE FROM "table"